wgzgithub/VeTra/README.md

 # Output

-1.There are 6 csv format files.
+1.There are 6 csv format files including shortest path and clusters for embeeding graph.

 2.cluster_x_cell_select.txt - a txt file of cell selection data for each cluster.("x" is order number of cluster)